Translate this page into:

 The patient also consulted a general medical practitioner who advised all routine investigations and vaginal swab testing, the reports of which were normal.
 The doctor prescribed antibiotics and multivitamins, which had no effect on her symptoms.

-She is married for the last 8 months.
+She has been married for the last 8 months.
 During the initial 2 months, any thought of sexual intercourse or the act itself, which leads to vaginal discharge, made her feel weak.
 Due to her ongoing fear of getting weaker with vaginal discharge and her thoughts of decreasing sexual ability, she decided to remain abstinent from sexual intercourse for the last 6 months.
 According to the patient, she had a low mood during this period.
 She also described the mood of her husband as irritable, as he feels that the patient is less affectionate toward him.
-This constant thought of marital disharmony has further aggravated the abovementioned symptoms.
+This constant thought of marital disharmony has further aggravated the above mentioned symptoms.
 She had no past history of significant physical or mental illness.

 Before marriage, the patient hailed from a conservative joint family, where there was no concept of sex education, and there were many cultural beliefs regarding genital discharges.